default-output-block.skip-main

 Mitchell-Kouttab said under international law countries were not allowed to harm civilians and if it was done to achieve a military objective it couldn’t be excessive.

-Mitchell-Kouttab said the attacks were state terrorism.
+Mitchell-Kouttab said the attacks could be defined as state terrorism.

 Mitchell-Kouttab fears Israel’s attack was to provoke Hezbollah to retaliate, which would bring in Iran and the US and would cause an “all-out war”, and would justify mass bombing as was done in Gaza.